samveen/IdaCam/README.md

 series, but they're film cameras which is a problem again.

 I had been experimenting with a Pi Z 1.3 (not a W) and found it to be very useful, and easy to use.
-Then When I came across Becca's article (and associated Youtube video), it was just the perfect thing to make for her.
+Then, when I came across Becca's article (and associated Youtube video), I thought it was just the perfect thing to make for her.
 The price for all parts was within USD 150, and the weight was well within her holding capacity.

 This is now the way to create an interchangable lens camera from scratch for my daughter while showing her the internals of a camera and educating her about `Making`.

 ### Hardware Requirements